Fakhr ad-Dawla ibn Jahir: Working for the Abbasids

 According to Ibn al-Athir and al-Bundari, Fakhr ad-Dawla sought out the position of Abbasid vizier himself.
 The sources say nothing about why he wanted the position.
 It may have been because of the prestige - for someone who had spent his career working for minor provincial dynasties, the prospect of working for the caliph in Baghdad may had a special allure.
 However, working as Abbasid vizier was not a low-risk job – his predecessor Ibn al-Muslima, who had technically only held the title of ra'is al-ru'asa' but who essentially acted as a vizier, had met a grisly death in 1058 during al-Basasiri's rebellion.
 Fakhr ad-Dawla must have been aware of the risks, as well as potential competition from the Seljuk administration under Tughril.

 Whatever his motivation may have been, Fakhr ad-Dawla spent a short "courtship" period sending the caliph gifts and money to sway him.
-Then a caliphal envoy, al-Kamil Tirad az-Zaynabi, was sent in 1062 to Mayyafariqin to "surrepetitiously" offer him the vizierate.
+Then a caliphal envoy, al-Kamil Tirad az-Zaynabi, was sent in 1062 to Mayyafariqin to "surreptitiously" offer him the vizierate.
 Fakhr ad-Dawla accompanied the envoy on his journey back, "ostensibly to see him on his way"; when the Marwanid ruler realized he wasn't going to return, he sent officials to fetch him, but they were unable to get to him before he reached Baghdad.
 Fakhr ad-Dawla arrived and was "showered with gifts, robes of honor, and the title Fakhr ad-Dawla ('glory of the dynasty')."
 According to Sibt ibn al-Jawzi, he was also given the additional title Sharaf al-wuzarā.

 Fakhr ad-Dawla's first tenure lasted until 1068, when he was dismissed for a series of "infractions" (dhunūb) he had committed.
 The reasons included "his presence in the Bāb al-Hujra (Privy Chamber) without permission, and his wearing of 'Adud ad-Dawla's ceremonial robes."
 In other words, he had been acting above his station.
 According to the diary of Abu Ali ibn al-Banna, the dismissal was on Tuesday, 9 September 1068.
 Fakhr ad-Dawla was "despondent and apologetic" and "acquiesced in tears".
 He was escorted out of Baghdad on Thursday night (11 September) and ended up traveling to the court of the Banu Mazyad ruler Nur ad-Dawla Dubays.
 (Note: Sibt ibn al-Jawzi and Abu Ali ibn al-Banna say this was at al-Hillah, while Ibn al-Athir and al-Bundari say it was at Fallujah instead.)
 His belongings were later sent to him.